Upgrading Event Broker Services in Solace Cloud

 You should upgrade your event broker services for these reasons:

-• Security fixes are required—You require a fix (security or another critical update) in the current version that you're using.
-For versions in the full support phase, you can upgrade to a maintenance load.
+• Security or product fixes are required—You require security or other critical updates for the current version that you're using.
+For LTS versions in full support, you can upgrade to a maintenance release.
+For Rolling releases, you must upgrade to a release that is higher and released after your currently installed version.

 When Can I Upgrade?

-Solace sends you product notification emails that announce releases and maintenance loads in PubSub+ Cloud when they are available.
+Solace sends you product notification emails that announce LTS, Rolling, and maintenance releases in Solace Cloud when they are available.
 You can view the planned release dates at Supported Dates for Release Versions.

 How Do I Upgrade?

-In Customer-Controlled Regions, the Mission Control Agent is usually upgraded automatically as part of event broker service upgrades.
-If your deployment includes a private repository as part of your deployment, we recommend that you implement automation to pull the most recent images for the Mission Control Agent to ensure it is kept current.
+In Customer-Controlled Clusters, the Mission Control Agent is usually upgraded automatically as part of event broker service upgrades.
+If your deployment includes a private repository, we recommend that you implement automation to pull the most recent images for the Mission Control Agent to ensure it is kept current.
 Contact Solace for more information.

 What Is the Impact to My Event Broker Services When I Upgrade?

-Typically, upgrading an event broker service takes only 15-30 minutes, depending on factors such as the deployment type and region.
+A typical event broker service upgrade takes 15-30 minutes, depending on factors such as the deployment type and region.
 Multiple event broker services can be upgraded at the same time.

-• High-Availability—Upgrades to High-Availability (HA) event broker services are in-service upgrades, and do not impact client applications.
-There is a brief interruption of less than one minute that occurs during the HA activity failover.
+• High Availability—Upgrades to high availability (HA) event broker services are in-service upgrades and do not impact client applications.
+A brief interruption of less than one minute occurs during the HA activity failover.

-• Developer and Standalone services—For Developer and Standalone services, upgrades are service affecting.
-During an upgrade, client applications experience outage of 15-30 minutes because there is only one software event broker.
+• Enterprise-100 Standalone and Standalone services—Upgrades are service affecting.
+During an upgrade, client applications experience an outage of 15-30 minutes because there is only one software event broker.

-The following are frequently asked questions about upgrades to event broker services:
+The following frequently asked questions provide answers about the upgrade process:

 Can more than one event broker service be upgraded at the same time?